VIVOBAREFOOT Trail Freak Review

 Final Thoughts on the VIVOBAREFOOT Trail Freak

 The VIVOBAREFOOT Trail Freak is an overall excellent minimalist shoe and a solid trail runner.
 It has a great, glove-like fit that wraps the foot nicely and provides a comfortable feel.
 The combination of a thin sole with thicker, aggressive lugs offers a great compromise between barefoot-like ground feel and solid grip on variable terrain.
 The Trail Freak makes a great travel shoe as it is light weight and easy to take on and off.
 Offer a version with a Goretex or eVent lining and these would be one of my go to shoes year round.
 As is, they have found a permanent spot in my collection and I’ll be happy to hit the trails with them next season.
-MSRP $110 For more information and purchase please visit: https://www.vivobarefoot.com/
+MSRP $110 For more information on the Trail Freak and other VIVOBAREFOOT products visit: https://www.vivobarefoot.com/